timbeyers/sip2pstn-simpledial/README.md

 ## Usage

-This sample app ships with one ready-to-go endpoints for your Twilio Voice apps.
-The one routes /voice containcode you can modify.
+There exists a route /voice that contains you can augment for more advanced call handling.
 You can edit `hackpack/app.py`.

 This app solves a specific voice use case.
-If you want a more generic app to play with both Voice and SMS then please see: Twilio-Hackpack-for-Heroku-and-Flask
+If you want a more generic app that let's you play with both Voice and SMS then please see: Twilio-Hackpack-for-Heroku-and-Flask

 ```